NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 ## Introduction

 This README outlines a trade study conducted to compare various free and open-source tools for tracking DevOps Research and Assessment (DORA) metrics.
-DORA metrics are crucial for evaluating an organization's DevOps practices and identifying areas for improvement.

 ## Objective